ubyssey/volunteer/installation/docker.md

 Before we proceed, we recommend creating a dedicated directory (folder) for Ubyssey related projects.
 In this tutorial we will refer to this dir as `ubyssey-dev` (you can use any other name that makes sense to you).
 Let's create the directory at the location you want the code to live in:

-We recommend working inside a virtualenv, but it's not required.
+Before we proceeed, we recommend working inside a virtualenv, but it's not required.

 ```bash
 # Install virtualenv if you don't have it